gloriayiii/knee-mri-classification/README.md

 - Evaluate the effect of model complexity on a small dataset

 ---
-Experiment B: We conduct **3 experiments** to analyze the effect of different slice amounts using the same parameter settings as the Baseline in Experiment A:
+Experiment B: We conduct **3 experiments** to analyze the effect of different slice amounts using the same parameter settings as the Baseline in Experiment A.
-- epochs = 20
-- learning rate = 1e-3
-- batch size = 8
-- model = SimpleCNN

 ### Run 1 — Baseline (20 Slices)